-As of the date of this MD&A, other than disclosed in this MD&A, the Company does not have any commitments, expected or unexpected, or uncertainties.
+As of the date of this MD&A, the Company does not have any commitments, expected or unexpected, or uncertainties.

 Risks and Uncertainties Related to the Company's Business

 Resource exploration is a speculative business and involves a high degree of risk.
 There is a significant probability that the expenditures made by the Company in exploring its properties will not result in discoveries of commercial quantities of minerals.
 A high level of ongoing expenditures is required to locate and estimate ore reserves, which are the basis for further development of a property.
 Capital expenditures to attain commercial production stage are also very substantial.
 The following sets out the principal risks faced by the Company.